sagyas/file-sharing-network/README.md

 # file-sharing-network

 Client and server, based on TCP for file sharing.
-Implemented with Python 2.7 on Linux.
+Written in Python 2.7 on Linux.

 ## Installation
 Clone the repo: